microchip-pic-avr-examples/pic18f56q71-lw-memory-card-mplab-mcc/README.md

 Communication with the memory card is via Serial Peripheral Interface (SPI).
 A series of commands are sent to the card to configure and prepare it for file read/write.
 For commands, the clock frequency is 400 kHz.
 During memory read/write, the clock frequency is increased up to a maximum of 10.6 MHz, depending on the memory card's indicated maximum.

-During normal operation, the memory card API maintains a cache of the current sector to improve the performance of PetiteFs.
+During normal operation, the memory card API maintains a cache of the current sector to improve the performance of Petit FatFs.

 ## Operation